hughperkins/coriander/README.md

 See [testing.md](doc/testing.md)

-## Simplifications made by cuda-on-cl
+## Simplifications made by Coriander

-cuda-on-cl makes the following relaxations/simplifications:
+Coriander makes the following relaxations/simplifications:
 - ints are generally assumed to be no longer than 32-bit, and truncated to 32-bit mostly
 - floats are assumed to be singles. doubles in the original kernels are converted to floats in the OpenCL code
 - buffer offsets are generally taken to be int32s for now.
 This might change in the future

 ## Related projects

-- Eigen-CL: Minimally-tweaked fork of Eigen, which can be compiled/run using cuda-on-cl, on an OpenCL device, https://bitbucket.org/hughperkins/eigen/commits/branch/eigen-cl
+- Eigen-CL: Minimally-tweaked fork of Eigen, which can be compiled/run using Coriander, on an OpenCL device, https://bitbucket.org/hughperkins/eigen/commits/branch/eigen-cl
-- Tensorflow-CL: Fork of Tensorflow, that can be built and run on an OpenCL-1.2 enabled GPU, using cuda-on-cl, https://github.com/hughperkins/tensorflow-cl
+- Tensorflow-CL: Fork of Tensorflow, that can be built and run on an OpenCL-1.2 enabled GPU, using Coriander, https://github.com/hughperkins/tensorflow-cl
 - CLBlast: Cedric Nugteren's excellent BLAS implementation for OpenCL  [CLBlast](https://github.com/cnugteren/CLBlast)

 ## License